Tapboard: Use

-The Tapboard was used on several It Bites tours from 1989 to 1990, and made an appearance at the It Bites convention in London in 1990.
-On record it was used on It Bites' Eat Me In St Louis album in 1989 (on the outro for "Leaving Without You" and the instrumental "Charley"), and on two single B-sides during the same period ("Having A Good Day" and "Reprise").
+The Tapboard was used on several It Bites tours from 1989 to 1990, and made an appearance at the It Bites convention in London in late 1989.
+On record it was used on It Bites' Eat Me in St Louis album in 1989 (on the outro for "Leaving Without You" and the instrumental "Charlie"), and on two single B-sides during the same period ("Having A Good Day" and "Reprise").

 The Tapboard was never produced commercially, and only one example of the instrument exists.
 Despite initial intentions, Dunnery did not use it for either recordings and concerts after 1990 as by then he was moving towards simpler composition and playing styles.
-Howevever, he retained the instrument and claimed to have begun using it again while recording his 2005 album The Gulley Flats Boys (although there is no aural evidence of its use on the final release and it is not mentioned in the album credits).
-Some fans claim that the Tapboard can be heard being used on the song "I'm In Love" from Dunnery's 2001 album Man, four years previously.
+However, he retained the instrument and claimed to have begun using it again while recording his 2005 album The Gulley Flats Boys (although there is no aural evidence of its use on the final release and it is not mentioned in the album credits).
+Some fans claim that the Tapboard can be heard being used on the song "I'm in Love" from Dunnery's 2001 album Man, four years previously.

 Dunnery began using the Tapboard again as a live instrument on his 2009 New Progressives tour, commenting "I don't think I ever fully utilized the true potential of the instrument, so I'm having another go twenty years later.
 I'm going to break the guitar land speed record and will be performing some of the Tapboard classics as well as some new material!"
-During the tour, he played a version of the 1989 It Bites track "Charley", which he had also re-recorded for his 2009 album It's a Whole New World Out There.
+During the tour, he played a version of the 1989 It Bites track "Charlie", which he had also re-recorded for his 2009 album It's a Whole New World Out There.

 Szendofi Tapboard

 Another Tapboard instrument is played by Hungarian progressive rock/jazz-fusion bassist Balazs Szendofi (Regina Rostás Quintet, Mindflowers, The Piccolo Inn, The Holdudvar, The Self-Searching System and others).
 During his time with Mindflower, Szendofi sometimes played a "Szendofi 12-string Grand Tapboard", which he describes as a "custom creation" designed by his own father Attila Szendofi.
 The instrument is also sometimes referred to as the "Xu Tap Thing 12".
-Szendofi’s Tapboard playing can be heard on Mindflowers’ Nuances album (2005).
-It’s not known whether there is any connection between the Szendofi and Dunnery Tapboards.
+Szendofi's Tapboard playing can be heard on Mindflowers' Nuances album (2005).
+It's not known whether there is any connection between the Szendofi and Dunnery Tapboards.